A crisis communication plan ensures employees and other key stakeholders receive timely information for their safety.

 Patients never stop needing medical supervision when they are in a hospital.
 If you are left shorthanded, you will need to quickly fill the shift.
 Making manual calls to off-duty employees is an ineffective, slow process.
 Further, there are often multiple people working to fill shifts, calling lists of people.
 Some may be called more than once while others are not called at all.
 Or the shift may be filled but slow communication means calls continue until word of the filled shift is received which wastes manpower and time.

-The Fix: Mass notification tools allow organizations to automatically call, text or email through a pre-sequenced list one at a time in order to quickly and efficiently fill staff vacancies.
-Call outcomes are documented to provide critical information such as when calls are answered, which shifts are declined and who is declining and accepting shifts.
+The Fix: Critical communications products allow organizations to automatically call, text or email through a pre-sequenced list one at a time in order to quickly and efficiently fill staff vacancies.
+Call outcomes are documented to provide critical information such as when calls are answered, which shifts are declined, and who is declining and accepting shifts.
 Calls automatically stop when the shift is filled, sparing additional employees unnecessary calls.

 Where does your organization stand with the new CMS Emergency Communication guidelines?
 DOWNLOAD THE EBOOK now to understand how to bridge the emergency communication gap.